 - Acute illness

 - Undifferentiated illness

 - Long Term Conditions

 - Prevention and health promotion

-- Self management support
+- Self-management support

 - Social complexity

 - Obstetrics: early pregnancy through to post-natal care

 - Women's health

 - Child health

 - Care for the elderly

 - Mental health and addiction (acute and chronic)

 - Musculoskeletal (acute and chronic)

 The House Officer will gain meaningful experience in general practice, become familiar with community-based services and better appreciate the interface issues between health professionals.
 Clinical Supervision At PGY 2 level House Officers require a high degree of supervision and support.
 This is to ensure that the House Officer is exposed to a training environment that enables the successful completion of their desirable skills list throughout the run.
-In this model support/feedback and mentoring is offered to the trainee.
+In this model support/feedback and mentoring is offered to the House Officer.
 The supervisors will accept responsibility for direct supervision on a day-to-day basis for the learning needs and the provision of clinical care during the attachment.
 An experienced Fellow of the College of General Practitioners will be allocated to the House Officer as their primary clinical supervisor.
-The House Officer will be supervised at a level appropriate to their experience and responsibilities at all times.
-In the event of the primary clinical supervisor being unavailable a secondary clinical supervisor will be allocated.
+The primary supervisor or an alternate Clinical Supervisor will be available on-site where the House Officer is required to work or be placed at all times.
 The House Officer will work directly with the clinical supervisor.
-Clinical supervisors will have responsibility for the House Officer's patients and will: Create and maintain a suitable individual learning environment for the House Officer Act as a mentor to the House Officer Ensure that a wide range of opportunities for clinical skill development is available Ensure that the House Officer has a level of supervision appropriate to their needs.
+Clinical supervisors we have responsibility for the House Officer's patients and will: • Create and maintain a suitable individual learning environment for the House Officer's patients.
+Act as a mentor to the House Officer Ensure that a wide range of opportunities for clinical skill development is available Ensure that the House Officer has a level of supervision appropriate to their needs.
 Provide guidance to the House Officer on the development of clinical strategies, and attainment of knowledge, and skills objectives.
-Provide guidance and advice to House Officers on the cultural appropriateness of care.
+Provide guidance and advice to House Officers on the cultural appropriateness care.
 Usually not have more than one House Officer under supervision at one time.
-Provide a report to the district which employs the House Officer via Health New Zealand - Te Whatu Ora Workforce Operations at the end of the placement Arrange for an alternative supervisor to cover any periods of absence Liaise with other day to day clinical supervisors for feedback to inform ePort recordings Liaise with the Prevocational supervisor and/or Director of Clinical Training if and as needed.
+Provide a report to the district which employs the House Officer via RMO Workforce Operations at the end of the placement Arrange for an alternative supervisor to cover any periods of absence Liaise with other day to day clinical supervisors for feedback to inform ePort recordings Liaise with the Prevocational supervisor and/or Director of Clinical Training if and as needed.